YosefLab/Harreman-reproducibility/README.md

 # Harreman Reproducibility

-This repository contains the code to reproduce the figures and analyses performed in the Harreman manuscript.
+This repository contains the code to reproduce the figures and analyses performed in the [Harreman](https://github.com/YosefLab/Harreman) manuscript.
-The Harreman source code can be found [here](https://github.com/YosefLab/Harreman).